yashs662/rust_kanban/README.md

 - [x] Logging

 ## Known Issues
-- [ ] Cursor positioning in Card view is sometimes off by one or two spaces and is consistantly on the previous line for comments and tags and the 2nd line or below
+- [ ] Cursor positioning in Card view is sometimes off by one or two spaces and is consistantly on the previous line for comments and tags for the 2nd line or below

 ## How to use
 ### Default Keybindings